-Bike Travel Weekend is for everyone from experienced bike travelers to people who have never gone on a bike overnight.
-It’s for people who like to camp and for those who would rather stay overnight in a hotel or B&B. It’s for families who want to pack up young kids in bike trailers, or ride tag-along-bikes or strider bikes a few miles down the road or bike path to spend the night at grandma’s house.
-And it’s for hardcore cyclists who want to bikepack into the mountains or complete a century ride.
+Bike Travel Weekend is for everyone from experienced multi-day cyclists to people who have never gone on a bike trip.
+It’s for people who like to camp and for those who would rather spend the night in a hotel or B&B. It’s for families who want to pack up young kids in bike trailers or ride tag-along-bikes or strider bikes a few miles down the road or bike path to spend the night at grandma’s house.
+And it’s for cyclists who want to complete a century ride or go on an epic ride into the mountains.
 Whatever Bike Travel Weekend is for you, get inspired with the resources below and start planning your trip.

-If you’re new to bicycling, these resources can help you get started:
+If you’re new to cycling, these resources can help you get started:

-Find an Advisor: Local experts in your area can answer your questions about Bike Travel Weekend and provide recommendations for bike overnights in your area.
+Connect with a Bike Travel Weekend Advisor.
+Local experts in your area can provide recommendations for bike overnights in your area.

-Find a bike overnight on the Bike Travel Weekend map and join an existing ride or get inspired to plan your own.
+Find a Bike Travel Weekend trip on the map and join an existing ride or get inspired to plan your own.

-Where you sleep can range from remote camping to a five-star hotel.
+Where you sleep can range from wild camping to a five-star hotel.

 Camp or rent a cabin on federal land.

-Bring kids of all ages on your Bike Travel Weekend trip.
-They can ride their own bike from two wheelers, bikes with training wheels, to strider bikes.
+Introduce bike travel to your kids.
+Kids can ride their own bike from two wheelers, bikes with training wheels, to strider bikes.
 Little ones can sit in a bike trailer, bike seat, or tag-along bike.

-Bike Share: If you live in an urban area and don’t own a bike, bike share can be a great way to check out urban parks on two wheels.
+If you live in an urban area and don’t own a bike, use a Bike Share to explore urban parks by bike.

 Turn your mountain bike ride into an overnight adventure.
 Make sure that biking is allowed on the trails before you ride them.

-Rules of the Trail: Get familiar with the International Mountain Biking Association's (IMBA) code of conduct.
+Get familiar with the International Mountain Biking Association's (IMBA) code of conduct, Rules of the Trail.

-Bureau of Land Management: The BLM has many amazing mountain biking trails.
+The Bureau of Land Management has many amazing mountain biking trails.
 Find maps, site information, and more on this site.

-MTB Project: Search for mountain biking trails in any state and find maps, photos, and other resources.
+Search for mountain biking trails in any state and find maps, photos, and other resources on MTB Project.

-Put your bike on a bus, train, or boat and use public transportation to supplement your bike overnight.
+Put your bike on a bus, train, or boat and use public transportation to supplement your Bike Travel Weekend trip.

-Amtrak: Amtrak has many different services that allow people to bring bicycles on trains — check out the options for the routes in your area.
+Amtrak has many different services that allow people to bring bicycles on trains.